farhadggu/Keypad-AtMega/README.md

-## interface keypad with Arduino in Proteus ISIS and AtmelStudio
+## Interface Keypad with Arduino in Proteus ISIS and AtmelStudio

 How keypad works ??